Accenture/kx.as.code/docs/Deployment/Raspberry-Pi-Cluster.md

-# Deploy Images for Raspberry Pi Cluster
+# Raspberry Pi Cluster

 This guide will detail how to deploy the images you built for the KX.AS.CODE Raspberry Pi cluster.

-!!! danger
+!!! danger "Important"
     This has only been tested on an 8GB Raspberry Pi 4B.
 It is not recommended to use anything less, as the resources will not be sufficient to run all the KX.AS.CODE services!
 Also note that one Raspberry Pi 4B will not be enough.
-In our testing, we have used four Raspberry Pi 4 boards setup in a 1 x KX-Main and 3 x KX-Workers configuration.
+In our testing, we have used four Raspberry Pi 4B boards setup in a 1 x KX-Main and 3 x KX-Workers configuration.

 Hardware Pre-requisites